Homepage > Journal > Quantitative research in UX

 It allows you to create solutions that are adequate to the needs of end users.

-It enables you to adjust the design of the website or mobile application to their specific and discovered, through research, preferences.
+It enables you to adjust the design of a website or mobile application to their specific and discovered, through research, preferences.

-In practice, Quantitative and Qualitative Research should be treated as complementary and not opposing approaches.
+Quantitative and qualitative research should be treated as complementary approaches and not as opposing ones.

-What is the basic difference between Quantitative and Qualitative Research?
-How do these research methods differ?
+What is the fundamental difference between quantitative and qualitative research?
+How do these user research methods differ?

-Qualitative Research provides answers to the following questions: Why?
+Qualitative data provides answers to the following questions: Why?
 In what way?
 When?
 Where?

-In turn, Quantitative Research provides answers to How frequently?
+In turn, quantitative data provides answers to questions: How frequently?
 How much?

 The quality of experiences and problems with usability refers to the impressions, opinions, emotions, attitudes, biases, and behavioral issues that are much more easily captured by this method.

-So is Quantitative Research even useful regarding UX/UI design and offering a positive user experience?
+So, is quantitative research even useful in UX/UI design and offering a positive user experience?

-What value can Quantitative Research bring to research, design, and optimization processes?
-How can you use Quantitative methods in UX?
+What value can quantitative user research bring to research, design, and optimization processes?
+How can you use quantitative methods in UX?
+What are the examples of qualitative and quantitative research methods?

-Today we'll introduce you to the issue of Quantitative Research in UX.
-It's worth familiarizing yourself with it because it's an essential supplement to Qualitative Research.
+Today, we'll introduce you to the issue of quantitative UX research.
+It's worth familiarizing yourself with it because it's an essential supplement to qualitative research.

-It allows you to obtain a more complex, multidimensional, and complete picture of problems with usability.
-It gives you insight into the scope of these problems and their intensity.
+It allows you to obtain a more complex, multidimensional, and complete picture of usability problems.
+It gives you insight into their scope and intensity.

 As always, we cordially invite you to read the article!